Pavel-Hrabec/Sentinel-Automation/README.md

     "$schema": "https://schema.management.azure.com/schemas/2019-04-01/deploymentTemplate.json#"
     ```

 - Microsoft Sentinel includes many components.
-Many of them will work out of the box, however some of them needs to be adjusted if you are looking for scalable solution with multiple workspaces and connections
+Some of them will work out of the box, however some of them needs to be adjusted if you are looking for scalable solution with multiple workspaces and connections

 ## Analytics rules <a name="Analytics"></a>